Top 10 Small Mixers For Live Performance [Updated Sept 2023]

 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we recommended.
 Read more about Affiliate disclosure here.

-The only difference between the ZED and ZEDi series is that the ZEDi comes with an onboard USB interface, for you to connect with your Mac or PC.
+The only difference between the ZED and ZEDi series is that the ZEDi comes with an onboard USB interface that you can use to connect with your Mac or PC.

-Despite the great-looking design, They all come with a really great preamp as well as the guitar DI high impedance jack inputs on channels 1 & 2 which makes it a huge plus for guitar players.
+Along with the great-looking design, these mixers come with a state of the art preamp as well as the guitar DI to connect high-impedance jack inputs on channels 1 & 2 which makes it a first choice for guitar players.

-The 2 models equipped with onboard effects processing, the Zed 6 effects, and the Zi 10 effects, include 94 presets, all the essential effects from reverb, delays, flangers, to choruses and more, you could add those onto any of the channels in your mix.
+These 2 models are equipped with onboard effects processing, the Zed 6 effects, and Zi 10 effects, which include 94 presets and reverb, delays, flangers, choruses, and more, you could add them on the the channels individually in your mix.

-The versatility and all-rounded mixers make it one of my top choices when it comes to choosing a small mixer for live performing or a home studio setup
+Its versatility, features and build make it one of my top choices when it comes to choosing a small mixer for live performing or a home studio setup

 Feature Highlights

-• High-Quality Preamps: If you want your sound to be crystal clear, the ZED and ZEDi mixers deliver just that with their high-quality preamps.
-Your vocals and instruments will sound amazing through these mixers!
+• High-Quality Preamps: If you want a crystal clear sound then the ZED and ZEDi mixers deliver just that with their high-quality preamps.
+Its preamps transform your vocals and instruments inputs to pro level sound.

-• Multiple Inputs: Whether you’re a singer-songwriter with just a guitar and a mic, or part of a big band with multiple instruments and vocalists, ZEDi mixers come with XLR and TRS jacks, that you can use to connect a variety of instruments and microphones.
+• Multiple Inputs: Whether you’re a singer-songwriter, a renowned studio owner, or part of a big band with multiple instruments and vocalists, ZEDi mixer fits all your needs.
+It comes with XLR and TRS jacks, that you can use to connect a variety of instruments and microphones.

-• EQ and Dynamics Control: As a live performer, you know how important it is to have control over your sound.
-The ZED and ZEDi mixers offer EQ and dynamics control on each channel, so you can fine-tune your sound and make sure every instrument and vocal is heard clearly.
+• EQ and Dynamics Control: If you are a live performer you definitely know how important it is to have control over your sound.
+It has EQ and dynamics control individually on each channel that allows you to fine-tune your sound and make sure every instrument and vocal is clear.

-• Flexible Routing Options: These mixers offer flexible routing options, which means you can send your sound to different places in your setup and get creative with your mix.
-You can also use the aux sends to create monitor mixes for your bandmates or yourself.
+• Flexible Routing Options: With flexible routing options you can send your sound to different places in the mixing setup.
+Aux sends allows you to create monitor mixes for your bandmates or listen to yourself.

-• Built-in Effects: If you want to add some depth and character to your sound, the ZEDi mixers come with built-in effects like reverbs, delays, and choruses.
-You can dial in just the right amount of effect to create a professional sound for your live performances.
+• Built-in Effects: If you want to add some depth and character to your sound, the ZEDi mixers are amazing to do.
+They come with built-in effects like reverbs, delays, and choruses.
+You can adjust just the right amount of effect to your vocals, instruments, and other inputs.

 Behringer Xenyx Q502USB mixer